graalvm/workshops/native-image/reflection/index.md

 javac ReflectionExample.java
 ```

-The main method in the class `ReflectionExample` loads a class whose name has been passed in as an argument.
-The second
+The main method in the class `ReflectionExample` loads a class whose name has been passed in as an argument, a very dynamic use case!
-method to the class is the method name for that class that should be invoked.
+The second method to the class is the method name on the dynamically loaded class that should be invoked.

-Let's run it and explore the output.
+Let's run it and see what it does.

 ![](images/RMIL_Technology_Laptop_Bark_RGB_50.png#input)
 ```bash